levilansing/mudpuppy/README.md

 ### Admin Area

-The admin area is only available in debug mode and is protect by default with HTTP Basic Authentication.
-The default user and password are both `admin`.
-This can be changed or disabled by selecting **Manage App Structure** then **BasicAuth.json**.
+The admin area is only available in debug mode and may be protected with HTTP Basic Authentication (chosen during installation).
+Authentication settings can be changed by selecting **Manage App Structure** then **BasicAuth.json**.

 ## Architecture